ay5710/MLOps/README.md

 - The possibility to add or remove movies
 - ...

+## 3. Possible improvements
+Which could have been done but have not...
+- Use playwright for scrapping (more flexible than Selenium)
+- Parallelize by running 1 main script per movie => would have require to move the db to asynchronous
+- Implement (more) tests
+- Create different clients able to track different movies, with a logging interface to the dashboard

 ### To do
 - *Optionnal:* use ArgoCD
 - *Optionnal:* create an API